Ankita7977/marine-intelligence-signal-db./README.md

 ## Project Structure

 marine-intelligence-signal-db
 │
 ├── config/
 │   └── config.yaml
 │
 ├── database_schema/
 │   └── schema.sql
 │
 ├── docs/
 │   ├── normalization_rules.md
 │   ├── confidence_rules.md
 │
 ├── ingestion_pipeline/
 │   └── ingest_signals.py
 │
 ├── data/
 │   └── dataset_registry.csv
 │
 └── README.md

 ---

 ## Design Approach

-This system is built with a simple principle:
+This system is built on a simple principle:

-Do not assume anything about the data unless it is clearly defined.
+Do not assume anything about the data unless it is explicitly defined.

 So:
 - no fake values are added